moka-guys/dnanexus_RPKM/README.md

 Within a folder named conifer_output a folder is created for that Pan number.
 Within this folder the following files are created:
 * A text file for each BAM input
 * summary.txt - A file with a column containing the RPKM value for each sample
-* combined_bed_summary.txt - The summary.txt file merged with the bedfile to give the coordinates for each RPKM value.
+* combined_bed_summary_NGS999A_Pan1000_RPKM.txt  - The summary.txt file merged with the bedfile to give the coordinates for each RPKM value.

 ## How does this app work?
 This app is based on the code in the github repo https://github.com/moka-guys/RPKM.